NYUAD-CRC/crc-docs/_sources/hpc/accounts/account_new.rst.txt

     If you are an external collaborator (not directly employed by NYU), fill this form :download:`HPC Collaboration Template.docx <../docs/HPC_Collaboration_Template.docx>`
     with your NYU sponsor, sign and send to us (jubail.admins@nyu.edu).
+Fore more details, please check this :doc:`page <index>`